 Conflict between kea and New Zealand high country sheep is an ongoing issue which prior to protection being granted to kea in the early 1970s resulted in an estimated 150,000 kea killed in a legal bounty system.
 The bounty was initiated due to kea attacks on sheep resulting in high stock losses (Temple, 2011).

 The term ‘kea strike’ or ‘flagging’ was used to describe the physical damage done by a kea to sheep.
 Kea strike may be more specifically defined as trauma to the back of a sheep caused by a keas beak digging through fleece, hide and flesh in an attempt to locate high energy fat (particularly around the sheep’s kidney area).
 Sheep may die from direct physical trauma, subsequent blood poisoning (if sheep are unvaccinated), or through physical trauma while trying to escape an attack.

-The trial commenced on the 6 May 2014 on a flock of mixed sex rising two year old Merino and Perendale sheep.
-Of the 601 sheep in the trial 375 sheep were Merino and 226 were Perendale.
+The trial commenced on 6 May 2014 on a flock of mixed-sex rising two-year-old Merino and Perendale sheep.
+Of the 601 sheep in the trial, 375 sheep were Merino and 226 were Perendale.
 Of these 140 Merino (37%) and 115 Perendale (51%) were treated and the remaining 346 sheep were untreated (control).